timOTdev/0019_es6_for_everyone/notes.md

 bio.appendChild(p);
 ```
 ## Sanitizing User Data with Tagged Templates
-- With a security background, you need to sanitize the data
+- With security issues, you need to sanitize the data
 - Users might insert JS during a prompt that might be harmful to your website
-- They might run some onload or JS to steal information, post as you on facebook
+- They might run some onload, steal information, or post as you on facebook
 - Setting the stage:
 ```js
 const first = 'Wes';